Installation

 $ sudo docker container ls

-The result is listed below.
+The example of the command execution result is listed below.
 Make sure that the STATUS value is equal to Up.

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES